-The Weight Watchers programme is designed so you lose 1-2lb a week.
+The Weight Watchers programme is designed so you lose 1-2lb a week with the use of nutritional cleansing Products.
 I tracked everything I ate last week, and I mean everything, so in my head I wanted to be down 2lb at the very minimum, not 1lb.

 Because I tracked EVERYTHING I was able to spend some time looking back at what I’d eaten and I think I’ve discovered the problem.

 The way the Weight Watchers system works it assigns a SmartPoint value to all food, starting at zero.
 Foods with a low GI count get a get a lower SmartPoint value.
 GI stands for ‘Glycemic Index’ and it’s number given to food based on how that food reacts with your blood sugar two hours after eating it.
 The lower the GI the longer you feel full after having eaten.
 Anything below 55GI is consider low.
 A lot of the low GI foods are given zero SmartPoints by Weight Watchers because, obviously, if you’re eating low GI foods you’re going to feel full longer on a standard portion and not eat as much throughout the day.

 And in that paragraph are the two words that revealed exactly why I was only down 1lb.